lvgl/docs_old/en/object-types/roller.md

 - **LV_ROLLER_STYLE_SEL** Style of the selected option.
 The `style.body` properties are used.
 The selected option will be recolored with `text.color`.
 Default: `lv_style_plain_color`

 ## Events
-Besided the [Genreric events](/overview/event.html#generic-events) the following [Special events](/overview/event.html#special-events) are sent by the Drop down lists:
+Besides, the [Generic events](/overview/event.html#generic-events) the following [Special events](/overview/event.html#special-events) are sent by the Drop down lists:
  - **LV_EVENT_VALUE_CHANGED** sent when the a new option is selected

 Learn more about [Events](/overview/event).